 Since taking office, the Prime Minister of India, Narendra Modi has repeatedly talked about his vision of "Digital India".
 But mobile applications, comments on social networks and websites, created by the government to increase transparency and communication with the citizens, not to mention cases of Zika virus.
 The public learned of an important threat only from WHO.

 Lack of transparency on important public health issues can lead to loss of confidence in the current government.
-For example, in media reports suggested that the government papered over the virus, as this could adversely affect the business (of an international business summit was held the second event in Gujarat).
+For example, in media reports suggested that the government papered over the virus, as this could adversely affect the business (in the second case in Gujarat was held an international business summit).

 risk assessment experts point to the importance of transparency to strengthen public confidence in an outbreak.
 The threat of large-scale virus outbreaks Zika in India and neighboring countries remains.